triforkse/trifork.se/public/handbook.md

 Sometimes you may need to travel abroad either do you an company event, a project or conference.

 Normally you will find the tickets and hotels yourself.
 This way out get a trip that suits you.
 We fly in coach, it is cheaper and we would much rather spend the money someway else, e.i. buying you a new phone.
 If you fly with SAS we have a company membership code that will give you a discount.
 You can get the code from you manager.

-For hotels find something comfortable, not too far away, and reasonably priced.
+For hotels find something comfortable and reasonably priced and do yourself a favour and make sure breakfast is included.

 You can either pay with you [Eurocard](#company-credit-card) or ask you manager to pay using the Corporate Credit Card.
 Paying with these cards gives you an additional travel insurance.

 ### Expenses